What Is Resistance Welding?

 Due to the pressure and electricity, a weld nugget is formed spot where the electrodes are pressed forcefully.
 This is a sign of welding accomplished.

 Advantages of resistance welding:

-The advantages of resistance welding are very notable and unique when compared to the other types of welding.
+The advantages of this type of welding are very notable and unique when compared to the other types of welding.
 The advantages of resistance weld will be varying according to the resistance weld type.
-The few and main advantages of resistance welding are
+The few and main advantages are

 - The resistance weld process can join the thin sheet materials without using any arc.